본문 바로가기

 Ken Griffin, CEO of the major US hedge fund Citadel, stated that President Donald Trump should "maintain distance" from the Federal Reserve (Fed).

-According to the Financial Times (FT) on December 16 (local time), Ken Griffin made these remarks at an event in Paris, France, when asked whether Kevin Hassett, Chairman of the White House Council of Economic Advisers, should be appointed as the next Fed Chair.
-He said, "The most important thing the President and the next Chair can do is to maintain distance between the White House and the Fed."
+According to the Financial Times (FT) on December 16 (local time), Griffin made these remarks at an event in Paris, France, in response to a question about whether Kevin Hassett, Chairman of the White House Council of Economic Advisers, should be appointed as the next Fed Chair.
+Griffin said, "The most important step the President and the next Chair can take is to maintain distance between the White House and the Fed."

-This statement is interpreted as reflecting Wall Street's concerns that President Trump may appoint a close associate as the next Fed Chair.
-Chairman Hassett is a close associate of Trump and is considered the most likely candidate for the position.
-However, the likelihood of his appointment has recently declined noticeably.
+This statement is interpreted as reflecting concerns on Wall Street that President Trump may appoint a close associate as the next Fed Chair.
+Hassett, a close ally of Trump, is considered the leading candidate.
+However, his chances of being appointed have recently declined significantly.

-Investors are concerned that because of his personal relationship, Chairman Hassett may find it difficult to resist President Trump's pressure to cut interest rates, and may have limitations in curbing inflation.
-In this scenario, long-term bond yields could rise, resulting in the opposite of President Trump's desired low interest rate environment.
+Investors are worried that, due to his close relationship, Hassett may find it difficult to resist President Trump's pressure to lower interest rates and may be limited in his ability to contain inflation.
+In this scenario, long-term bond yields could rise, which would be the opposite of President Trump's desired low-interest-rate environment.
 As anxiety among investors grows, President Trump has also adopted a more cautious stance.

-Reflecting this, Jamie Dimon, CEO of JPMorgan Chase, indicated last week that Kevin Warsh, former Fed Governor who served as a bridge between the Fed and Wall Street during the financial crisis, would be a more suitable candidate for the next Chair.
+Reflecting this, Jamie Dimon, CEO of JPMorgan Chase, indicated last week that Kevin Warsh, former Federal Reserve Governor who served as a bridge between the Fed and Wall Street during the financial crisis, would be more suitable as the next Chair.

 However, CEO Griffin clarified that he is not endorsing any particular candidate.
-He said, "Expressing my opinion would not help the decision on the next Chair," and added, "I hope the President chooses someone who can reassure global financial markets, American investors, and consumers that the United States can manage inflation."
+He said, "Expressing my opinion would not help in the selection of the next Chair," and added, "I hope the President chooses someone who can reassure global financial markets, US investors, and consumers that the United States can manage inflation."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.